Plenty of Fish: History

 Markus Frind, CEO of Plenty of Fish Media Inc., graduated in 1999 from British Columbia Institute of Technology with a diploma in Computer Systems Technology, and founded the business in 2003.

-In 2004, Plenty of Fish became a full-time money making business for Markus.
+In 2004, Plenty of Fish became a full-time money making business for Frind.
 He ran the site independently until 2008, when he began hiring other employees at his new Vancouver headquarters.
 In 2009, Plenty of Fish also launched a contest with Lady Gaga allowing single members to go together and meet the singer during The Fame Ball Tour.

 The website for Plenty of Fish appeared in several music videos in 2010: in Lady Gaga's "Telephone", Natasha Bedingfield's "Touch", Kesha's "We R Who We R", Flo Rida and Akon's "Available", Jason Derulo's "Ridin' Solo", and 3OH!3's "Double Vision".
 In 2011, it appeared in Britney Spears's music video for "Hold It Against Me".
 Many of these appearances are undisclosed paid product placements which have been met with highly negative reviews.

 In 2010, Plenty of Fish launched mobile apps for iPhone and Android.
 A few years later, it was made available for both the iPad and Windows phone.
 In a June 2014 interview, Frind attributed 85% of all Plenty of Fish traffic to mobile with the number growing weekly.

 On January 21, 2011, it was discovered that the Plenty of Fish website had been hacked which exposed the personal and password information on nearly 30 million user accounts.
-Since the alleged hacking incident, Frind alleges he has identified persons he believes are responsible for the hacking, and alleges he is threatening legal action in response to the widespread negative media exposure.
+Following the incident, Frind said he has identified persons he believes are responsible for the hacking, and said he is threatening legal action in response to the widespread negative media exposure.
 At the time this received global media exposure and security experts blamed Plenty of Fish for the security and privacy lapse specifically for keeping users' passwords unsecured.

 On February 28, 2012, the parents of US Army Lieutenant Peter Burks sued Plenty of Fish.
 The parents' lawsuit alleges photos of their son, who was killed in Iraq in 2007, were used without permission.
 The parents were seeking compensatory and punitive damages.
 Paul Bloudoff, the firm's legal affairs manager responded by saying "Lt.
 Burks’ image was never used by POF.com in any way, shape or form, [a] third-party advertiser, with no affiliation to Plenty of Fish, ran an advertisement promoting another dating site using Lieutenant Burks’ picture, and one of the places this advertiser ran this advertisement happened to be our site."